trac-hacks/trac-github/README.md

 This Trac plugin performs three functions:

 - notify Trac of new commits after each push to GitHub;
-- update the local clone used by Trac after each push (optional);
+- update the local mirror used by Trac after each push (optional);
 - replace Trac's built-in browser by GitHub's (optional).

 The notification of new commits is strictly equivalent to the command described